 In 2011, the introduction of new drugs called direct-acting antivirals changed the treatment approach.
 These medicines destroy the virus by stopping it from making more copies of itself in the body.

-Harvoni is a single tablet containing two drugs taken once a day for 12 to 24 weeks.
+- Harvoni is a single tablet containing two drugs taken once a day for 12 weeks.

-- No dietary supplement has proven effective to treat hepatitis C or its complications.
+- Dietary supplements.
+No dietary supplement has proven to effectively treat hepatitis C or related complications.

-- Studies have shown that milk thistle, the most popular herbal supplement taken by people with liver disease, is not effective in people with hepatitis C.
+- Milk thistle.
+Studies have shown that milk thistle, the most popular herbal supplement taken by people with liver disease, is not effective in people with hepatitis C.

 Check with your doctor before using any dietary supplement to make sure that there are no known interactions with other medications you may be taking for hepatitis C or other conditions.